objektwerks/spark.structured.streaming.kafka/README.md

 Kafka Spark Structured Streaming
 --------------------------------
->The purpose of this project is to test Kafka with Spark Structured Streaming.
+>The purpose of this project is to test Kafka with Spark Structured Streaming

 Homebrew
 --------